Stochastic Quantization of General Relativity \`a la Ricci-Flow: Introduction

 In this paper we propose a new take on the SQ programme applied to GR.
 We propose two main modifications: (i) the exchange of the usual additive noise term with a \emph{multiplicative} one; (ii) a geometric definition of the stochastic time which is promoted from a mere extradimensional fictitious parameter to a physical quantity that is proportional to the proper time at equilibrium, thus behaving as a scalar under diffeomorphisms.
 These two assumptions lead to a number of intertwined consequences.\\

-As shown below, the definition of the stochastic time $s$ we adopted is directly connected to a rescaling of the metric tensor as a function of the Jacobian of the transformation between $s$ and the proper time $\tau$.
-Hence, the out-of-equilibrium relaxation of the stochastic process can be consistently related to a space-time dependent scale transformation, which can be interpreted as generating the Renormalization Group flow of an effective action.
+As shown below, close to equilibrium, where averages are constant in the thermal time, the stochastic time $s$ we introduce is directly related to a rescaling of the metric tensor as a function of the Jacobian of the transformation between $s$ and the proper time $\tau$.
+The out-of-equilibrium relaxation of the stochastic process can be consistently related to a space-time dependent scale transformation, which can be interpreted as generating the Renormalization Group flow of an effective action.
 Such effective action is defined by the saddle point of the probability distribution solution of the finite (stochastic) time Fokker-Planck equation associated to the multiplicative random process.
 On the other hand the multiplicative noise naturally induces the emergence of a cosmological constant term related to the well-known shift (proportional to the square of the noise amplitude) of the saddle point with respect to the additive noise case.
 This result allows to interpret the cosmological constant as a macroscopic manifestation of quantum fluctuations of the gravitational field.\\

 We will demonstrate the fundamental results we spelled in this introduction by (i) rewriting the system of equations in terms of the ADM variables and conjugate momenta and by applying them to (ii) the spherically symmetric and stationary space-time and (iii) to a metric describing the evolution of a isotropic and homogeneous universe.
 The use of the ADM variables (i) allows to highlight the breaking of the diffeomorphism algebra in the out-of-equilibrium regime while introducing a non-trivial eigenvalue of the super-Hamiltonian, thus providing a natural solution to the issue of the frozen formalism~\cite{CQG_2014} in the equilibrium limit.
 It also allows to emphasize a clear connection between the out-of-equilibrium relaxation of the super-momentum constraint and the Navier-Stokes equations with random forcing.
 Further, when considering the \emph{black-hole}-like metric we will show that, by virtue of the multiplicative noise and the implementation of Rumpf's condition for the compatibility with the It\^o calculus~\cite{Rumpf_1986}, the out-of-equilibrium dynamics of the \emph{lapse} function is described in terms of the Kardar-Parisi-Zhang equation.
 Especially, this finding not only highlights a rigorous mathematical connection with the dynamics of interface growth and that of Burgers' equation, but also explicitly introduces the concept of \emph{intermittency} of the quantum fluctuations of the metric tensor, thus providing a distinctive element of the gravitational field with respect to other field theories.
 Finally, the analysis of the cosmological case allows us to draw an enticing link between the out-of-equilibrium dynamics and the evolution of the effective value of the cosmological constant, which can then be leveraged in order to provide a fresh perspective on the problem of the Hubble tension \cite{DiValentino_2021}.\\